 Goodwill represents the excess of the acquisition cost of businesses over the fair value of the identifiable net assets acquired.
 The Company applies SFAS No. 142, Goodwill and Other Intangible Assets and accordingly does not amortize goodwill but tests it for impairment.
 Goodwill is reviewed for potential impairment at the reporting unit level on an annual basis, or in interim periods if events or circumstances indicate a potential impairment.
 The reporting units utilized for this test were those that are one level below the business segments identified at the beginning of Business Segment Operations.
-The impairment test compares the fair value of the reporting unit with its carrying amount, including Goodwill.
-If the fair value of the reporting unit exceeds its carrying amount, Goodwill of the reporting unit exceeds its fair value, an additional procedure must be performed.
-That additional procedure compares the implied fair value of the reporting unit second to the extent that Goodwill.
-An impairment loss is recorded to the extent that the carrying amount of Goodwill.
+The impairment test is performed in two phases.
+The first step of the Goodwill impairment test compares the fair value of the reporting unit with its carrying amount, including Goodwill.
+If the fair value of the reporting unit exceeds its carrying amount, Goodwill of the reporting unit is considered not impaired; however, if the carrying amount of the reporting unit exceeds its fair value, an additional procedure must be performed.
+That additional procedure compares the implied fair value of the reporting unit's Goodwill (as defined in SFAS 142) with the carrying amount of that Goodwill.
+An impairment loss is recorded to the extent that the carrying amount of Goodwill exceeds its implied fair value.